 Again, I use Shortpixel to lighten the heavy lifting of the images, and also use Ezoic to make my websites lightning fast.

-In any case, it is clear that speed and loading time are extremely important for your website and especially for your visitors and their experience with you and your brand.
+In any case, speed and loading time is extremely important for your website and especially for your visitors and their experience with you and your brand.